tunefull/tunefull.github.io/docs/instructions.md

 7. Make sure tunefullproperties.properties is configured to direct to either your local server or to the cloud.
 This file should be stored in a services directory in this location: (projectDir/../../../services/tunefullproperties.properties).

-8. Once finished building, run the Server side project if desired so that a connection with endpoints can be established, then run the Client Application by clicking the green arrow icon or Run app from Run menu
+8. Once finished building, run the Server side project if desired so that a connection with endpoints can be established, then run the Client Application by clicking the green arrow icon or Run app from Run menu.

+9. IMPORTANT: the app will not function properly if you do not have the Spotify app installed.
+You log in to the Spotify app as well as to the TuneFull app.

 ### Instructions for Using